ICEI-PUC-Minas-PPLES-TI/plf-es-2022-1-tcci-5308100-pes-gustavo-henrique/Fichamentos/Forming and Assessing Student Teams in Software Engineering Courses.md

 * _"We made it a rule that teams formed by the instructors should at least have two students of each gender, or otherwise be a single-gender team."_
 * _"Unsurprisingly, most students (68.7%) answered that their ambitions were to aim for grades A-B. About a third answered (31.3%) that they aimed at an average grade, and no students answered that they were happy about just passing the course."_
-* _"While Scrum was the process model most focused on in the lectures, this was not the most used process model among the teams.."_
+* _"While Scrum was the process model most focused on in the lectures, this was not the most used process model among the teams."_
 * _"Our results suggest that teams formed by the instructors intended to be as diverse as possible, do not necessarily perform better than teams formed by the students them selves."_